mcorning/lct-c/docs/FieldNotes.md

 This is a collection of technical details that may help you understand how some of the more arcane parts of Local Contact Tracing work.

+## Calendar Events

+The term `event` is overloaded in the calendarCard.vue.
+Depending on context, it can mean a DOM Event or it can refer to an entry in the calendar (also called an event).
+In this document we refer to events on the calendar as "calendar events."

+There are two operations on the calendar events.
+If you change the end time of an event, the `extendBottom()` function (re)creates a `createEvent` using the selected calendar event, and sets the `exteendOriginal` field to the `end` time of the calendar event it handles.

+If you move the mouse off the calendar or hit esc, `cancelDrag` gets called and sets the `createEvent` to the `extendOriginal` value.

 ## Experiments

 ### Add sw cached strategy